starknet-io/starknet.js/www/docs/guides/define_call_message.md

 > Only for Cairo 0.

-Starknet is waiting a list of felts.
+Starknet is waiting for a list of felts.
 You can send to Starknet.js methods: an object, `cairo.tuple()`, list of bigNumberish.
 From this ABI: